-While some actors may be prolific, almost appearing to be “in everything” (much like Kevin Bacon), others are equally prolific, but lack the amount of recognition that would normally go to someone who has acted in so much.
+While some actors may be prolific, almost appearing to be “in everything” (much like Kevin Bacon), others are equally prolific but lack the amount of recognition that would normally go to someone who has acted in so much.
 Part of the reason for this dichotomy may come from the types of films being made.
-The middle-ground of films are the ones easily forgotten.
-You would think that a film that is really bad would be forgotten, but instead it feeds on the negativity and becomes infamous, much in the same way that a good film would build its reputation with positive feedback.
-For those actors who have acted in a plethora of middle-ground films, their performances in outstanding works seem to stand out that much more, even if they aren’t “in everything”.
+The middle-ground of movies are the ones easily forgotten.
+You would think a film that is really bad would be forgotten, but instead, it feeds on the negativity and becomes infamous, much in the same way a good film would build its reputation with positive feedback.
+For those actors who have acted in a plethora of middle-ground films, their performances in outstanding works seem to stand out that much more, even if they aren’t “in everything.”
 Jeff Bridges is just such an actor and this week’s two movies highlight some of his more iconic roles.

 Length: 125 minutes / 2.08 hours

 A few of Jeff Bridges’ early roles were pretty forgettable, but there remain a few that stood out and propelled him on his career.
 In The Last Picture Show (1971), we see him in a “coming of age” role that really set his career.
 This was the first of his three Best Supporting Actor nominations, the other two being for Thunderbolt and Lightfoot (1974) and The Contender (2000).
 However, the one role from his early career that cemented him in popular culture was that of Kevin Flynn in Tron (1982).
 It’s no wonder the sequel to this film, made almost 30 years later, would want to use Jeff Bridges again, not only in his aged form but as he originally appeared in the 1980s.
 Sure, he’s appeared in other “geeky” fare like Iron Man (2008) and R.I.P.D.
 (2013), but nothing compared to the original film that gave plenty of nerds the dream of virtual reality.